-The previous studies mainly focus on the uncertainties in terms of demands and travel time.
-The works on other stochastic and dynamic aspects such as release dates appeared just recently.
-The routing problem with release date was firstly introduced in \cite{cattaruzza2016multi}, where the authors define it as a problem where each parcel is associated with a release date indicating the time at which the parcel is available at depot.
+The previous studies mainly focus on demands and travel time uncertainties.
+The works on other stochastic and dynamic aspects, such as release dates, appeared recently.
+The term ``routing problem with release date" was first introduced in \cite{cattaruzza2016multi}, where the authors define it as a problem where each parcel is associated with a release date indicating the time at which the parcel is available at depot.
 Release dates are supposed to be known beforehand.
-The problem is a multi trip vehicle routing problem with release dates and the authors solve it through a population-based algorithm.
-In \cite{archetti2015complexity} the Traveling Salesman Problem with release dates (TSP-rd) is considered, i.e., the problem with a single uncapacitated vehicle.
-The authors analyze the complexity of the problem on two variants - minimizing the total distance traveled with a constraint on the maximum deadline and minimizing the total time needed to complete the distribution without deadline.
-Later, \cite{reyes2018complexity} extend the results found in \cite{archetti2015complexity} by considering service guarantees on customer-specific delivery deadlines. \cite{shelbourne2017vehicle} consider the VRP with release and due dates where a due date indicates the latest time the order should be delivered to the customer.
+The problem is a multi-route vehicle routing problem with release dates, and the authors solve it through a population-based algorithm.
+In \cite{archetti2015complexity}, the Traveling Salesman Problem with release dates (TSP-rd) is considered, i.e., the problem with a single uncapacitated vehicle.
+The authors analyze the complexity of the problem in two variants - minimizing the total distance traveled with a constraint on the maximum deadline and minimizing the total time needed to complete the distribution without a deadline.
+Later, \cite{reyes2018complexity} extend the results found in \cite{archetti2015complexity} by considering service guarantees on customer-specific delivery deadlines. \cite{shelbourne2017vehicle} consider VRP with release and due dates where a due date indicates the latest time the order should be delivered to the customer.
 The objective function is defined as a convex combination of the operational costs and customer service level.
 The authors propose a path-relinking algorithm to address the problem.
-More recently, \cite{archetti2018iterated} propose a mathematical programming formulation and present a heuristic approach based on an iterated local search (ILS) for solving the TSP-rd.
+More recently, \cite{archetti2018iterated} propose a mathematical programming formulation and present a heuristic approach based on an iterated local search for solving TSP-rd.